FDR Control for Online Anomaly Detection: Local control of FDR with Empirical -values

 \subsection{Extension to dependent $p$-values}

-In Section \ref{sec:FDRemp}, Corollary~\ref{th:empFDR} states that FDR is controlled at a prescribed level with empirical $p$-values for which the super-uniformity property is not fulfilled.
-A key ingredient in the proof was the independence property across empirical $p$-values.
-One purpose of the present section is to extend these results to non-independent $p$-values.
+In Section~\ref{sec:FDRemp}, Corollary~\ref{th:empFDR} states that FDR is controlled at a prescribed level $\alpha$ with empirical $p$-values, as long as the calibration set cardinality is correctly tuned, even if the super uniformity property is not satisfied.
+This result was established in the case where the calibration sets of the different $p$-values are independent.
+The purpose of the present section is to extend these results to dependent $p$-values.

-Towards this extension, the concept of positive regression dependency (referred to as PRDS) \citep{Benjaminicontrolfalsediscovery2001} turns out to be useful.
-The PRDS property is a form of positive dependence between $p$-values where all pairwise $p$-value correlations are positive.
-It results that a small $p$-value for a given observation makes other $p$-values for all considered observations simultaneously small as well, and vice-versa \citep{bates2023testing}.